July 29, 2019

 "At UCLA, we pride ourselves on providing the highest quality care to every patient, every time, no matter the circumstance," said John Mazziotta, MD, PhD, vice chancellor for UCLA Health Sciences and CEO of UCLA Health.
 "I applaud the collaboration and commitment of everyone in the UCLA Hospital System and the David Geffen School of Medicine at UCLA."

 U.S. News methodologies are based largely on objective measures such as risk-adjusted survival and discharge-to-home rates, patient volume and nursing quality.

 "The hospitals highlighted on this year's honor roll deliver state-of-the-art medical expertise across multiple specialties," said Ben Harder, managing editor and chief of health analysis at U.S. News.
 "Their rankings reflect U.S. News's assessment of their commitment to providing high-quality care to patients day in and day out."

-UCLA Health includes four hospitals on two campuses — Ronald Reagan UCLA Medical Center; UCLA Medical Center, Santa Monica; UCLA Mattel Children's Hospital; and Resnick Neuropsychiatric Hospital at UCLA — and more than 170 clinics throughout Southern California.
+UCLA Health comprises four hospitals on two campuses — Ronald Reagan UCLA Medical Center, UCLA Mattel Children's Hospital and the Resnick Neuropsychiatric Hospital on the university's main campus in the Westwood area of Los Angeles, and UCLA Medical Center, Santa Monica — and more than 180 medical practices throughout Southern California.
 It also includes the David Geffen School of Medicine at UCLA.